goharbor/harbor/docs/harbor-doc-reorg/administration/configure_authentication/db_auth.md

    If you enable self registration option, users can register themselves in Harbor.
 Self-registration is disabled by default.
 If you enable self-registration, unregistered users can sign up for a Harbor account by clicking **Sign up for an account** in the Harbor log in page.

     ![Enable self-registration](../../img/self-registration-login.png)

+## What to Do Next

+For information about how to create users in database authentication mode, see [Create User Accounts in Database Mode](../managing_users/create_users_db.md).
 ----------

 [Back to table of contents](../../_index.md)